Peperone97/pythonFishingBot/README.md

 # pythonFishingBot
-This code can fish for you in Terraria and Minecraft for minecraft you must change the left click with the right click
+This code can fish for you in Terraria and Minecraft, for minecraft you must change the left click with the right click

 Windows Requirements: